ArthurZey/arthurzey.github.io/_pages/reading-list.md

 ## Nathan James and Victor Bliss: _The Mantantra Letters_

+{% endcomment %}

 ## Thomas Sowell: _Knowledge and Decisions_
 [Audible](https://www.audible.com/pd/B009PONY46){:target="&lowbar;blank"} | [Kindle](https://smile.amazon.com/dp/B099FGQFYB/){:target="&lowbar;blank"}
+{% comment %}
 HIGH-LEVEL NOTES
-* Chapter 8: diminishing returns of morality treats the phenomenon as substance-agnostic, and ignoring the whole purpose and need for morality in the first place.
+* Chapter 8 (Audible): diminishing returns of morality treats the phenomenon as substance-agnostic, and ignoring the whole purpose and need for morality in the first place.
 Morality, properly understood, is a set of principles to attain certain kinds of optimums, not out of context maximums.
 So there can't be such a thing as too much of an optimum.
-* Chapter 9: same approach to justice, and its being a categorical value, contrasting Smith and Rawls
+* Chapter 9 (Audible): same approach to justice, and its being a categorical value, contrasting Smith and Rawls
+* Chapter 16 (Audible): "social expediency in a long-term sense"
+* Misuse of the word objective
+* Chapter 10 (Book): knowledge costs around ad hoc decisions could mention conceptualization and automatization
+* Chapter 22 (Audible): "ideology" immune from reality
+* Chapter 23 (Audible): freedom equated with ability
+* If all men were angels, no government would be necessary.
+Reflects attitude about objectivity and values

 {% endcomment %}

 ## Timothy Ferriss: _The 4-Hour Workweek_
 [Audible](https://www.audible.com/pd/B0031AS3BE){:target="&lowbar;blank"} | [Kindle](https://smile.amazon.com/dp/B002WE46UW){:target="&lowbar;blank"}